 And of course there’s Nostradamus (35-year-old Rossif Sutherland), or, as the Internet loves to call him: “Sexy Nostradamus”.
 That’s one hell of a joke.
 Viewers tune in to a series allegedly about Mary, Queen of Scots’ early life and what they get is a lesser Sutherland (i.e. any Sutherland not named Donald.
 Sorry, Kiefer) playing a pretty-boy seer whose predictions are pretty straightforward.
 In 1557, Nostradamus was a 54-year-old apothecary whose prophecies were highly cryptic.
 He also wasn’t offering his services to Catherine yet, and he most certainly never predicted the Dauphin would die if he married the Queen of Scots.
 If they wanted to cast a hunky actor, couldn’t they cast an older hunky actor?
 It’s not like 50somethings can’t be attractive.
 I mean, look at Brad Pitt (though I seriously hope Pitt will never reach such a career low he’ll have to play the hunky middle-aged man on the CW).

 In the pilot episode, there’s a scene where the girls exhibit great expertise in the usage of something a little too similar to modern make-up.
 The Queen (Bee) and her ladies-in-waiting prepare for prom!
 It just felt out of place in a series set in 1557, and the dance scenes are pretty ridiculous, too.
 There’s also an episode where Lola considers getting an abortion.
-While tackling 16th century abortion – and abortion altogether – is potentially interesting, it should be noted that France was Catholic.
-Catholics don’t really like abortion now, imagine back then.
+While tackling 16th century abortion – and abortion altogether – is interesting and something that doesn’t happen nearly enough on TV, it should be noted that France is Catholic.
+Catholics – hypocrisis aside – don’t really like abortion now, imagine back then.
 Also, Lola was impregnated by the soon-to-be King and was his wife’s lady-in-waiting.
 Quite a tricky position.
 And it’s not like the hygienic situation was great at the time (and it’s not like the French were known for being incredibly clean, either), so getting an abortion could’ve been highly, highly dangerous for the woman’s health.
-In the end, Lola decides not to go through the operation because, well, babies make long plotlines, while abortions end them.
+Yet, these pesky details don’t even get a mention… In the end, Lola decides not to go through the operation because, well, babies make long plotlines, while abortions end them.
 Did I already mention Francis couldn’t conceive children?
 And that he was so sick he couldn’t possibly go to war?

 Reign also portrays the English people as wanting to invade Scotland at every price without trying to form an alliance, which is false since Mary was originally supposed to be betrothed to Prince Edward VI of England.
 As I wrote before, Mary grew up in France and was regarded as being more French (she also really liked to refer to herself with the French version of her name, “Marie”) than Scottish.
 It’s because of the extended time she spent in France that when she returned to Scotland she was so out of touch with the needs and problems of her people that her reign ended up being ineffective.
 Since the series portrays her as growing up in a Scottish nunnery (?!) and arriving in France only months before marrying Francis, I wonder how they’ll adjust to her return to her homeland.
 If they ever make it to that point in her life.